OWMC/les-miserables-regraph/README.md

 This task was open ended in terms of both features and time.
 So I imposed some loose limits.
 I gave myself **2 weeks** to submit the work (I have had and continue to have ongoing job applications).
 In that time I would learn the features of ReGraph (documentation and videos), make decisions about which features I wanted to use and how I would like to present the data, and thus structure my app.
 I decided to use **JS over TS** mainly because it is less time consuming, and thus would allow me to learn more of ReGraph's features.
 There are some things I would have liked to do but these would require more time.
 These are mentioned under ***Future developments*** at the end of this readme file.

+**Running the project**

+Requires Node, I used version `21.3.0`.

+To run the project, make sure node modules are installed:

+`npm i` in the root directory.

+Then `npm run dev` and go to the localhost address listed in the terminal response.

 ## **Measuring Importance**

 There are many different ways we could measure importance, according to different subjective standards.
 Therefore I have provided a few different selectable options.
 Many more are possible.